How long does cooked chicken last in the fridge?

-Love Food Hate Waste recommends keeping chicken in the top shelf of your refrigerator and away from raw meats.
+Love Food Hate Waste recommends keeping cooked chicken on the top shelf of your refrigerator and away from raw meats.

 How to store cooked chicken in the freezer

-If you want to store cooked chicken in the freezer, the best way to go about it is to place the chicken in ziplock bags.
+If you want to store cooked chicken in the freezer, the best way to go about it is to place the chicken in reusable ziplock bags.
 Try to remove as much air as you can before sealing off the bags.
-Southern Living suggests to divide chicken into smaller bits so you can decide how much chicken you want to thaw out later.
+It's a good idea to divide chicken into smaller bits so you can decide how much chicken you want to thaw out later.
 Frozen chicken takes about 12 hours to thaw completely in the refrigerator.

 How to tell if chicken is off

 There are three easy tests you can do to find out if chicken has gone bad: the colour test, the smell test, and the touch test.
 First, check if the chicken has changed colour.
 When chicken goes bad, it usually turns greyish green due to the growth of mould.
 Next, smell the chicken.
 If it smells sour, don’t eat it.
 Lastly, the touch test.
 Spoiled chicken can get slimy or fuzzy.